 While Cycode doesn’t manage lifecycles directly, it supports this work by highlighting orphaned identities and integrating with identity platforms for action.

-6. NHI Detection and Response
+NHI Detection and Response

 Detecting misuse of NHIs in real time is typically handled by runtime tools, SIEMs, or SOARs.
 But to respond effectively, these tools need context — like which identity was involved, what it was connected to, and how sensitive its access was.
+Cycode plays a supporting role here by providing enriched telemetry that can be shared with detection and response systems via integrations.

-Selecting the Right Non-Human Identity Tool for Your Team
+How to Select the Right Non-Human Identity Tool for Your Team

-Here’s how to evaluate your options with those nuances in mind.
+Here’s how to evaluate your options with those nuances in mind:

-Ecosystem Compatibility
+1. Ensure Ecosystem Compatibility

 Your NHIM solution must integrate smoothly into your existing stack—cloud providers, version control systems, CI/CD tools, and secrets managers.
 Look for broad, out-of-the-box integration capabilities and support for both legacy and modern systems.
-Cycode’s ASPM platform, for instance, is built with integration in mind, supporting a wide range of tools across the SDLC.
+Cycode’s ASPM platform, for instance, is built with integration in mind, supporting a wide range of posture management tools across the SDLC.

-Scalability and Performance
+2. Review Scalability and Performance

 As the number of non-human identities grows, performance can suffer—especially during peak periods of code deployment or infrastructure scaling.
 Ensure the solution is designed to handle high volumes of identity activity and offers intelligent prioritization.
 As we’ve mentioned, Cycode’s RIG helps maintain high performance while flagging the highest-risk identities first.

-Developer Experience
+3. Evaluate Developer Experience

 A solution is only effective if the people using it can work with it easily.
 Prioritize tools that offer clean UIs, native integrations into developer workflows (like Git or PRs), and automation to reduce manual toil.
 Cycode was designed with developers in mind, offering inline remediation and visibility directly within their toolchains.

-Risk Reduction Capabilities
+4. Assess Risk Reduction Capabilities

 The right solution should go beyond visibility to offer real, actionable risk reduction.
 Features like automated secret rotation, anomaly detection, and proactive remediation help move teams from reactive to preventative.
 Cycode delivers this through its layered approach to AppSec and contextual risk scoring, helping you focus on what matters most.